InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Dataset Construction Methodology and Evaluation Framework

 \subsection{Data Construction}

-Insight Benchmark conventionally comprises four core components: a natural‑language objective (\textit{Goal}), a set of questions formulated to explore that objective (\textit{Questions}), the insights derived from the question‑answering process (\textit{Insights}), and a summary synthesized from all insights (\textit{Summary}).
+Insight Benchmark conventionally comprises four core components: a natural language objective (\textit{Goal}), a set of questions formulated to explore that objective (\textit{Questions}), the insights derived from the question‑answering process (\textit{Insights}), and a summary synthesized from all insights (\textit{Summary}).
+Formally, each data instance can be shown as follows:

+where $T_i$ denotes the tabular data (with schema), $G_i$ is the goal, $Q_i$ is the question set, $A_i$ and $I_i$ are the corresponding answers and insights, and $S_i$ is the final summary.
 In this paradigm, the goal and the tabular data serve as inputs, while the Insights and Summary constitute the ground‑truth outputs.

-Our preliminary investigation in \textbf{R1} and \textbf{R2} established that an exemplary insight benchmark should satisfy three key criteria: (1) \textbf{Clear Objectives}: Each goal must specify the exact metrics and analytical dimensions to be compared; (2) \textbf{High‑Quality Questions}: Every question must be tightly related to both the Goal and the tabular data, and should sufficiently broad and multi‑perspective; (3) \textbf{High‑Quality Insights}: Each insight should summarize from a rigorous analysis of the question‑answer pair, yielding substantive and data‑driven conclusions.
+Our preliminary investigation in \textbf{R1} and \textbf{R2} established that an exemplary insight benchmark should satisfy three key criteria: (1) \textbf{Clear Objectives}: Each goal must specify the exact metrics and analytical dimensions to be compared; (2) \textbf{High‑Quality Questions}: Every question must be tightly related to both the Goal and the tabular data, and should be sufficiently broad and multi‑perspective; (3) \textbf{High‑Quality Insights}: Each insight should summarize from a rigorous analysis of the question‑answer pair, yielding substantive and data‑driven conclusions.

 Most of the existing data science benchmarks require LLMs merely to answer isolated queries or questions (e.g., the InfiAgent‑DABench~\cite{hu2024infiagent}).
 Consequently, InsightBench~\cite{sahuinsightbench} is the closest match to our needs, offering 100 instances, 475 insights.
 However, we identified several structural and quality deficiencies.
 Accordingly, we have developed our dataset based on InsightBench, with the express aim of rectifying these issues and filling its gaps.
-We constructed the dataset primarily through a combination of manual inspection and LLM-assisted (o3-mini~\cite{o3mini2025openai}) generation.
-We show an example of the construction pipeline in Figure~\ref{fig:dataset_construction}.
+The dataset is constructed via a hybrid pipeline combining manual inspection and LLM-assisted (o3-mini~\cite{o3mini2025openai}) generation.
+An overview of this pipeline is shown in Figure~\ref{fig:dataset_construction}.
 The detailed construction process of our dataset is described below: